wvengen/oauth2-demo/README.md

    `host.pem` for `SSLCertificateFile` and `SSLCertificateKeyFile`, and `host_ca.pem` for `SSLCertificateChainFile`.

 You may want to run Apache on port 8082 with SSL enabled, so that the demonstration works without other configuration changes.
-On Debian, this is done by changing `/etc/apache2/ports.conf` to only `Listen 8082`, and `/etc/apache2/sites-enabled/default-ssl`'s virtual host definition to `<VirtualHost _default_:8082>`.
+On Debian, this is done by changing `/etc/apache2/ports.conf` to `Listen 8082`, and `/etc/apache2/sites-enabled/default-ssl`'s virtual host definition to `<VirtualHost _default_:8082>`.